eaglezoli/obsidian/PhD/10. Bilateral/Research Log.md

 			- Can use heart rate to adjust flow rate predictions from PPG-based algorithms
 				- Maybe link to BP?

+## Discussion
+- Can be applied in vivo in two ways
+	1. Exercise
+	2.
 ### Improvements
 - Feature naming/numbering system
 - Remove collinear features